gnufreex/prometheouscookbok/README.md

 Requirements
 ------------
-- Chef 11 or higher
+- Chef 12.1 or higher
-- Ruby 1.9.3 or higher
+- Ruby 1.9.3 or higher (ruby-dev package on Ubuntu also needed)

 Platform
 --------